 higher protein – Preheat the oven to 180C (350F) while the onion cooks.
 When the legumes are done, make a small well in the middle and crack and egg into it.
 Bake for about 10 minutes or until egg whites are set and yolks still runny.

-Wondering if the template recipes in the 2-Minute Meal Plan will work for you?
+ps.
+Wondering if the template recipes in ‘Master Your Meal Plan‘ will work for you?

 If you’re happy with your current meal planning system, then it’s probably not going to add much value.
 Unless you’d like to learn to cook more freely and creatively.

-But if planning your meals each week causes you problems, then more than likely, the 2-Minute Meal Plan system will help you.
+But if planning your meals each week causes you problems, then more than likely, the Master Your Meal Plan system will help you.